Networking & Body Language Basics. Part two of a two-part series on learning how to connect to people with your message.

 "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel." - Maya Angelou

 Generally, as you are starting to get to know others, you rely on communication (chatting, speaking, writing, emailing) as a means to really come to understand what they’re all about.
 Many forms of communication reveal a great deal about a person’s self-concept.
 With professional interactions becoming increasingly digital however, we have an even narrower window through which to observe each other, since very often our entire experience of others comes through in very brief face-to-face interactions.
 Despite the fact that these interactions are short, mostly spontaneous, and occasionally casual in nature, the importance of being strategic and thoughtful cannot be overstated.
 To most of us, it never really crosses our minds just how complicated a simple activity such as communication is, but a large part of how others perceive your project is determined by your ability to communicate what we know and think.
 Despite the current rise of online social networking, face-to face contact is still considered to be the best and most effective means of networking today.
-Check out this great infographic featured in Virgin Entrepreneur to learn more about the importance of face-to-face networking.

 Body Language Basics